• Skip to content

 Children need a wide variety of healthy foods from each of the 5 food groups.
 How much food children need depends on body size and activity levels.

-Children need 5 cups (1.2 L) of fluid a day and extra on hot or humid days or if they sweat a lot.
+Children need 5 cups (1.2 L) of fluid each day and extra on hot or humid days or if they sweat a lot.
 Water is the best drink for children.
-They can also have milk.
+They can also have reduced-fat milk.

 Children should avoid soft drinks, fruit juices, flavoured milk or water, sports drinks and energy drinks.